nemild/hack-the-media/README.md

 - Media organizations most often make money from ads; in some cases, they make money from subscription fees
 - At it’s best, [goal of journalism](https://www.reuters.com/article/rpb-adlertrump-idUSKBN15F276) is to give the “facts [we] need to make good decisions
 	- Baser goal is to optimize eyeballs and number of paying subscribers by providing content that audiences want to read
-	- Similarities to a convenience store that determines product placement based on maximizing sales
+	- Similarities to a convenience store that determines product placement based on maximizing sales (maximizing viewership is a key reason for the journalistic saying "If it bleeds, it leads")

 **Example Hacks**

-- Leak something to a journalist that reflects unfavorably on your competitor, allowing it to receive more credibility than if sourced back to your company (example: [Speculation of New England Patriots leak](https://www.nytimes.com/2018/01/14/sports/football/patriots-tom-brady-belichick.html), politics on any given day)
+- **Selective Leaking**: Leak something to a journalist that reflects unfavorably on your competitor, allowing it to receive more credibility than if sourced back to your company (example: [Speculation of New England Patriots leak](https://www.nytimes.com/2018/01/14/sports/football/patriots-tom-brady-belichick.html), politics on any given day)
+- **Pay to place**: Pay journalist/writer directly to place a piece (example: [HuffPo/Forbes/etc](https://news.ycombinator.com/item?id=16182576))
-- Pay for PR firm to place (example: [Syria’s Asma al-Assad’s team pays $5k for help getting a favorable Vogue article](https://www.theatlantic.com/international/archive/2012/01/the-only-remaining-online-copy-of-vogues-asma-al-assad-profile/250753/))
+- **Pay others to place**: Pay for PR firm to place (example: [Syria’s Asma al-Assad’s team pays $5k for help getting a favorable Vogue article](https://www.theatlantic.com/international/archive/2012/01/the-only-remaining-online-copy-of-vogues-asma-al-assad-profile/250753/))
-- Pay journalist/writer directly to place a piece (example: [HuffPo/Forbes/etc](https://news.ycombinator.com/item?id=16182576))
+- **Pre-written Articles**: Write a press release that is easy for a journalist to publish without modification

 **Other Issues**